andreiwebdev/spotify-clone/README.md

 ### 🎨 Setting Up the Frontend

 1. **Navigate to the Root Folder**
-   Open a new terminal and go back to the root `spotify-clone` folder:
+   Open a terminal and navigate to the `frontend` folder:
    ```bash
    cd ..
    ```